ellakoa/postcard-poem/content/posts/winters-walk.md

 ---
 title: Winters Walk
-description: We reconnect with our faithful friend on a winters walk.
-The garden in winter is quite bare, a few hellebores have started flowering and some snowdrops are beginning to show their green tips through the soil, the grass is supporting an untold count of worm casts making a walk in the park seem a preferable place to be.
+description: We reconnect with our faithful friend on a winter walk.
+The garden in winter is quite bare, a few hellebores have started flowering and some snowdrops are beginning to show their green tips through the soil, the grass is supporting an untold count of worm casts making it a muddy place to be.
+  Time to explore our beautiful parks.
 collection: Watch the Dog
 aspect: portrait
 image: /img/kearsney-parks-snow-new.jpg